 With so many activities, a break in Banff is great for families, friends, and couples of all ages.

-Another fun activity in Banff is to go hiking.
-Many people assume you can’t hike in winter – but that’s not the case!
-Most outdoor stores rent microspikes with mini-crampons that greatly improve your balance in snow and ice.
-A great hiking route is up Johnston’s Canyon, where you see frozen waterfalls and a winter canyon wonderland.
+One of the most popular winter hikes is Johnston’s Canyon, where you can see frozen waterfalls and a winter canyon wonderland.
 Another great walk is the shoreline trail on Lake Louise, where you travel almost to the end of the lake.
 This is also the perfect route to bring a sled – it’s flat and on the way back there is a hill near the Chateau Lake Louise to sled on.

 Don’t Forget!
-If you sign up for our newsletter – or if you already are signed up for our newsletter – you can get a copy of our free guide on Saving Money on your Winter Trip to Banff!
-We can show you how to save up to 45% off accommodations, get a ski pass for $2, and save 10% off dozens of restaurants all throughout The Rockies!
+If you sign up for our newsletter – or if you already are signed up for our newsletter – you can get a copy of our free guide on Saving Money on your Winter Trip to the Rockies!
+We can show you how to save up to 45% off accommodations, get a ski pass for $2, and save 10% off of dozens of restaurants all throughout The Rockies!